alexjfreund/curve_method/README.md

 Information Sciences, 415, pp.414-428.

 ## License
-This project is licensed under the terms of the MIT License (see the file LICENSE).
+This project is licensed under the terms of the MIT License.